root-project/web/manual/first_steps_with_root/index.md

 ### Multi-line commands

-You can use ROOT to execute multi-line commands on the ROOT prompt.
+You can use ROOT to execute multi-line commands at the ROOT prompt.

-1. To begin a multi-line command, type at the ROOT prompt:`{`
+1. To start a multi-line command, type at the ROOT prompt:`{`

 2. Type one command per line.